 Also, you may hear people call it Parc Mont-Royal in the bilingual French and English-speaking city of Montreal.
 Its 470 acres offer some of the city's most stunning skyline views atop Mont-Royal's three peaks, the highest of which rises a modest 764 feet above sea level.
-One of those three peaks belongs to Summit Park.
+One of those three peaks belongs to Summit Woods.

 A visitor's must-see and a popular local treasure, Mount Royal Park is packed with free or affordable outdoor sports and activities for all ages, especially in winter months.

 The first European to scale the mountain was Jacques Cartier in 1535, led there by the people of the village of Hochelaga.
 The city had been called Ville-Marie, but, by the 18th century was going by Montreal.

 Mount Royal Park has many historic sites, picnic spots, and scenic areas, especially around Beaver Lake.

 The park contains two belvederes or outlooks overlooking downtown Montreal.
 The more prominent Kondiaronk Belvedere features the Mount Royal Chalet, which can host large parties.
 From its peak, you can see the St. Lawrence River and the Monteregian Hills.
 The Camillien-Houde belvedere offers a magnificent view of the east of Montreal.
 The observatory at St. Joseph’s Oratory is another breathtaking spot from which to view the city.

 Beaver Lake is a small artificial lake, which freezes over for ice skating in the winter.
 Mont Royal is perfect for other winter activities like snow tubing, tobogganing, cross-country skiing, kick sledding, and snowshoeing.

 The lush forest was badly damaged by the ice storm of 1998 but has since largely recovered.
 The forest is known for its beautiful autumn foliage.
 You can take some nice winter forest treks through the terrain, both on your own and with a guide.